BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

 * later that week `writeLTO.py` uses `ltopers` to write to LTO and sends the LTO tape ID to the relevant RS record

 ### multiple reels
-* Gibbs outputs one ProRes file per reel, named as described above
+* Projectionist outputs one ProRes file per reel, named as described above
 * They go into a folder with the same naming convention, minus the reel-specific information such as barcode
-* He transfers the folder to the QNAP
+* Projectionist transfers the folder to the QNAP
 * Jon goes through RS interface to select folder that the projectionist created and selects options:
   * Do/don't concatenate reels to produce a single access file using [concatFiles.py](https://github.com/BAM-PFA/pymm/blob/master/concatFiles.py)
   * Do/Don't create a ProRes mezzanine file